iCliniq Logo

 I read your query and can understand your concern.

 Diffuse intrinsic pontine glioma (DIPG) is an aggressive type of childhood cancer that forms in the brainstem.
 They are very rare and almost always occur in the pediatric population.
-Its manifestations include diplopia, ataxia, dysmetria, dysarthria, etc. The treatment options are the use of steroids such as Dexamethasone, are given, and the goal of treatment is the stabilization of neurological symptoms until possible neurosurgical biopsy or radiation therapy.
+Its manifestations include diplopia, ataxia, dysmetria, dysarthria, etc. The treatment options are the use of steroids such as Dexamethasone, which are given, and the goal of treatment is the stabilization of neurological symptoms until possible neurosurgical biopsy or radiation therapy.
 The prognosis and quality of life of DPIG are dismal due to the absence of effective therapies.
 This tumor is the principal cause of death among brain tumors affecting childhood and possibly adults.
 Most patients are diagnosed before seven years of age.
 After diagnosis, median survival is usually nine months.
 Only 10% live for more than two years.

 For resources or clinical trial treatments, you may search for educational and informative methods of treatments online or university-funded research and development of brain malignancies in your nearest home country.